DataDog/documentation/content/en/security/cloud_security_management/setup/advanced_onboarding/_index.md

     text: "Cloud Security Management Agent Variables"
 ---

-The custom onboarding workflow provides a flexible and customizable onboarding experience for [Cloud Security Management (CSM)][6], allowing you to choose features that best fit your specific needs.
+The advanced onboarding workflow provides a flexible and customizable onboarding experience for [Cloud Security Management (CSM)][6], allowing you to choose features that best fit your specific needs.

 ## Installation